Every Alabama LLC should have an operating agreement in place.

 No matter what type of Alabama LLC you're starting, you'll want to create an operating agreement.
 Here's why:

 It’s recommended by the state.
-According to Alabama Business Code Section <10A-5A-1.08, having an operating agreement is highly encouraged.
+According to Alabama Business and Nonprofit Entities Code, Limited Liability Company Law of 2014 § 10A-5A-1.08, having an operating agreement is highly encouraged.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.

 - It helps preserve your limited liability status.
 If you're the sole owner of a single-member LLC in Alabama, having an operating agreement will help to ensure your limited liability status is upheld by court officials, and add to your business's credibility as a whole.